 What is the timeframe for returning funds?

-The college returns their portion of the unearned funds to the US Department of Education via the Common Origination and Disbursement system, as well as the G5 federal system, within 45 days of the withdrawal.
+The college returns their portion of the unearned funds to the U.S. Department of Education via the Common Origination and Disbursement system, as well as the G5 federal system, within 45 days of the withdrawal.
 Students are given 45 days to pay the college the amount of their overpayment.
-Payment can be made using cash, personal check, cashier’s check, credit or debit card.
+Payment can be made using cash, personal check, cashier’s check, credit card or debit card.
 If the student does not pay the college within this timeframe, the Financial Aid Office reports the student overpayment information to both the US Department of Education using the Overpayment Referral Form and electronically to NSLDS.

 Are restrictions placed on my records if I do not repay the overpayment?